MarcoFurlan99/8_clip_correction_and_more/readme.md

 I therefore readjusted all parameters to respect the constraints $64 \leq \mu \leq 192$ and $0 < \sigma \leq 30$ and rerun the experiments.

+You can play around with [this](https://www.desmos.com/calculator/ni6mms7ztn) to verify how the distributions are.